 Take the evening to stroll through the streets of Little India, a small area just outside of George Town that has a completely different feel to the rest of Penang.
 You may even think you took a wrong turn and landed up in the wrong country!
 (But that isn’t the case.)

 Little India is where you’ll find a large collection of Tamil people who add a cultural vibrancy to the area.
 You’ll notice a wide selection of shops, selling everything from Sari’s to perfume and incense at great prices!
-Take this opportunity to do a little bargain hunting during your trip, as you’re sure to buy some souvenirs at a steal.
+Take this opportunity to do a little bargain hunting during your trip; brush up on your haggling skills, and you’re sure to buy some souvenirs at a steal.